hecore/springboot/README.md

 (3).restApis display by swagger.
 # 3.who am i
-Heaven pays off, and cuts the root. if you have some advice,please send email to 'hecore@163.com' or contact with me with wechat named 'hecorewecha'.
+Heaven pays off, and cuts the root. if you have some advice,please send email to 'hecore@163.com' or contact me by wechat named 'hecorewecha'.
 # 4.This project will be further improved.